danieljcarter/r4lshtm/README.md

 # r4lshtm

-Collation of Intro R material, R for STEPH, R for SME, and R for ASME - 2020
+Welcome to R for LSHTM, 2022 edition.
+This repository collates all of the practical sessions from the statistical course sequence at LSHTM: STEPH, SME, and ASME.